Serene Funeral Planning

 We always aim to be fair and honest in everything we do, so if you have a complaint about any aspect of our service we’re keen to resolve it as quickly as possible.
 You can contact us is any of the following ways:

-• By Post: Complaints Department, Serene Funeral Planning Limited, 17 Admiral Street, Kinning Park, Glasgow, G41 1HP
+• By Post: Complaints Department, Serene Funeral Planning Limited, Robin Hood House, Robin Hood Street, Nottingham, NG3 1GF.

 We aim to resolve your complaint about any data breach or processing, as soon as possible.
 Sometimes things take a little more time.
 Please find below the process that we will adhere to in order respond to your query.